hsavit1/hsavit1.github.io/Index.md

 - transitioning to Swift
 - Playing with Swift Protocols
 - Functional Reactive Programming with Swift with RAC 3.0
+- Functors, Applicatives, and Monads in Swift (From [Mokacoding](http://www.mokacoding.com/blog/functor-applicative-monads-in-pictures/))

 #iOS Posts
 - A look at 2 neat dependency injection libraries in iOS: Typhoon and Objection